 - 1 cup whole wheat pastry flour (or gluten-free flour)

 - 1 cup roasted mashed sweet potato (from 1 medium-large potato)

 - 1/4 cup unsweetened almond milk or regular milk

 - 2 tablespoons maple syrup (omit for a more savory loaf)

-- Combine the dry ingredients in a large mixing bowl and whisk to incorporate.
+- Combine the dry ingredients in a large mixing bowl (including spices if using) and whisk to incorporate.

 - Combine wet ingredients in another bowl and whisk to combine.